andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 ### Moving JavaScript to the server

-Moving JavaScript to the server can reduce the size of the client bundle.
-This can improve the performance of your app by reducing the amount of data that needs to be transferred over the network.
+Moving our own JavaScript to the server can reduce the size of the client bundle.
+This can improve the performance of the app by reducing the amount of data that needs to be transferred over the network.

 Servers are also generally more powerful than client devices.
 This means that they can perform more complex computations faster.